-Discipline FTEF % Reg FTEF % Adj Description Reg Load Adj Load Theatre Arts Yearly Program 2.8000 47.0000 3.1800 53.0000 While the ratio of full-time to part-time faculty is fairly even, the many specializations within this diverse field require more full-time faculty to provide continuity for students in each area.
+Discipline FTEF Reg % Reg Load FTEF Adj % Adj Load Description Theatre Arts Yearly Program 3.0000 42.0000 3.9200 58.0000 The majority of our sections are taught by adjucts.
+The many specializations within this diverse field require more full-time faculty to provide continuity for students in each area.
 Theatre Arts is in need of an anchor faculty position in Theatre Technology/Stagecraft/Design.
+This position would help eleviate overtime, comp time and guest artist issues with the department.